10 Snakes Which Prey On Eggs

 Source: iNaturalist user John Abrams – CC BY 4.0

-Puffing snakes are crushers, using the common method of swallowing, then writhing to burst the egg while inside them.
-This species flexes its body from front to end, like a rope being tightened.
-When forcing the eggs further down their body, they move their snout from left to right.
-One guy spotted a northern puffing snake (Phrynonax polylepis) raiding a great tinamou nest.
+One guy spotted a species of puffing snake (Phrynonax polylepis) raiding a great tinamou nest.
 This ground bird has bright turquoise eggs, and when the snake forced the whole egg into the core of its body, the neon colour was still visible through its scales.
-The two common species, P. polyepsis and P. poecilonotus, are closely related and have many egg theft records to their name.
+The two common species, P. polyepsis and P. poecilonotus, are closely related, and have many egg theft records to their name.
 Unlike some, puffing snakes eat both eggs and the recently hatched nestlings.

 Leave a Comment